giovanni-iannaccone/memory-allocator/README.md

 }
 ```
 ### 👍 Improved Allocation Workflow
-Ok, now we can request the new memory from the OS, add values inside the block structure and return the payload pointer.
+Now, we can request new memory from the OS, add values inside the block structure, and return the payload pointer.
+What we built so far is just
-What we built is just a sequential allocator, it is asking for more and more memory bumping the brk and is probably going to end it.
+a sequential allocator; it asks for more and more memory, bumping the brk, and is likely to run out of space eventually.
+This is not a good
-This is not a good implementation ( but still a valid one ) so we are going to modify it.
+implementation (but still a valid one), so we are going to improve it.

-A very important point is that we will need to work with headers, so it can be vital to have a function that returns a block's header
+An important point is that we will need to work with headers, so it can be crucial to have a function that returns a block's header:
 ```c++
 static Block* getBlock(void *data) {
     return (Block *)((char *)data - sizeof(Block) + sizeof(data));